sematext/docs/docs/synthetics/faq.md

 ### How do I do X in a User Journey script?
 Please see the section on [User Journey script examples](./user-journey-scripts/#user-journey-script-examples).

-### How Web Vitals are calculated when User Journey Script visits multiple pages?
+### How are Web Vitals calculated when a User Journey script visits multiple pages?
-Web vitals are calculated only for the last page user journey script visits.
+Web vitals are calculated only for the last page the User Journey script visits.

 ## Sharing